trustedanalytics-ng/platform-wiki/Use-Case-Examples/examples_spaceshuttle.md

 ---

 ## Use Case: Streaming Data - Space Shuttle Example

+(Tested with TAP 0.7.3; needs updating for TAP 0.8.0)

 This page describes the steps for deploying the spark-tk version of the space-shuttle-demo application to TAP.
 Most of the major steps have sub-steps.
 The link to the GitHub repository for this example is [located here](https://github.com/trustedanalytics/space-shuttle-demo).